se-edu/learningresources/contents/swift/transition-to-swift.md

 ## [Closures](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html)

+### Introduction to Closures
 Closures are similar to lambdas in other languages.
-The can be written in a lightweight syntax that can capture values from their surrounding context.
+They can be written in a lightweight syntax that can capture values from their surrounding context.

+### Closure Optimizations
 Swift’s closure expressions have a clean, clear style, with optimizations that encourage brief, clutter-free syntax in common scenarios.
 These optimizations include:
-1. Inferring parameter and return value types from context
+- Inferring parameter and return value types from context
-2. Implicit returns from single-expression closures
+- Implicit returns from single-expression closures
-3. Shorthand argument names
+- Shorthand argument names
-4. Trailing closure syntax
+- Trailing closure syntax

 Consider the following example for sorting an array in reverse.
 We first use a function: